 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.

-Protein Aliases: cAMP-dependent protein kinase catalytic subunit alpha; cAMP-dependent protein kinase catalytic subunit alpha, isoform 1; PKA C-alpha; PKACA; protein kinase A catalytic subunit; protein kinase, cAMP-dependent, alpha catalytic subunit; protein kinase, cAMP-dependent, catalytic, alpha; sperm cAMP-dependent protein kinase catalytic subunit
+Protein Aliases: C(s); C-alpha-2; C-alpha-S; cAMP-dependent protein kinase catalytic subunit alpha; cAMP-dependent protein kinase catalytic subunit alpha, isoform 1; cAMP-dependent protein kinase catalytic subunit C alpha; MGC102831; MGC48865; PKA; PKA C-alpha; pkac; protein kinase A; protein kinase A catalytic subunit; protein kinase, cAMP-dependent, alpha catalytic subunit; protein kinase, cAMP-dependent, catalytic, alpha; sperm cAMP-dependent protein kinase catalytic subunit

 Gene Aliases: Cs-PKA; PKACA; PKCA1; PKCD; PPNAD4; PRKACA